Irrevocable living trust

 Because the trust is not revocable and will have permanent tax consequences, it is imperative to engage the services of an estate planning attorney or law firm who thoroughly understands the estate planning and tax consequences.
 Every lawyer who practices trusts & estates can set up a reasonable revocable trust.
 However, only a small subsection of the trusts & estates bar spends the time to learn and stay up to date with all of the tax consequences.

-Once a competent lawyer is engaged, he or she will go over the options and come up with a plan which makes the most sense for your situation.
+Once a competent Arizona lawyer is engaged, he or she will go over the options and come up with a plan which makes the most sense for your situation.
 Once the initial trustee is chosen, the lawyer drafts the document and then you execute the document which outlines the terms of the trust.
 After execution, you then fund the trust by transferring assets to the trustee.

 Advantages of an Irrevocable Living Trust in Phoenix, Arizona